10 Visible Signs Your Body Is Releasing Trauma

 4. Restoring The Relationships

 Because trauma gives the impression that danger is always there, an active fight-or-flight system makes it difficult to sustain healthy relationships with other people.
-When the nervous system is calmed, a better capacity to feel comfortable with other people is achieved, which points to the signs that your body is releasing trauma.
+When the nervous system is calmed, a greater capacity to feel comfortable with other people is achieved, which indicates that your body is releasing trauma.

 5. You start Feeling Your Emotions

 In the process of healing from trauma, you start to embrace your emotions rather than suppress them.
-Tears are not a sign of weakness; you know that they are a spiritual rain.
+Sign of weakness; you know that they are a spiritual rain.
 You can release the sadness and anguish you’ve been holding for a long time with each tear you cry.

 Instead, you allow yourself to fully experience your emotions, recognizing their presence and making an effort to comprehend their root causes, which may include loneliness, grief, helplessness, and agony.
 Noticing and addressing these feelings causes your anger to subside and give way to acceptance and peace, which are indicators that your body is letting go of trauma.